 Japan, the other country of tea

 Tea production is also very important in Japan.
-But it mainly concerns green teas, including the famous matcha teas or sencha.
-This would also have many health benefits.
+But it mainly concerns green teas, including the famous matcha or sencha teas.
+The latter would also have many health benefits.

-Black tea production in Japan is very recent.
+Black tea production in Japan is only very recent.

 The most appreciated Japanese black teas are smoked teas, like Japan Lapsang.